maread99/valimp/README.md

 <!-- UPDATE BADGE ADDRESSES! -->
 [![PyPI](https://img.shields.io/pypi/v/valimp)](https://pypi.org/project/valimp/) ![Python Support](https://img.shields.io/pypi/pyversions/valimp) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-In Python use type hints to validate, parse and coerce inputs to **public functions**.
+In Python use type hints to validate, parse and coerce inputs to **public functions and dataclasses**.

 This is the sole use of `valimp`.
 It's a single short module with no depenencies that does one thing and makes it simple to do.